Capturing our love for art, adventure and learning

 If you've found other amazing food, scenery or relaxing places around Malaysia, please share them with us!

-Click the red chat button or any of these social icons and we'd love to connect!
+Click the chat button or any of the social icons at the bottom.
+We'd love to connect!

 Thanks for following along our Grand Tour of Malaysia!
 We've done, Genting, Cameron Highlands and Melaka over the past 34 days!
 If you are curious as to why we've chosen to travel so slowly, you can read it here!